This BLOG On Things To Avoid When Repairing Your Credit To Qualify For Mortgage Was UPDATED And PUBLISHED On February 19th, 2020

-There are obvious reasons why your credit scores drop.
+There are obvious reasons why credit scores drop.

-- Filing bankruptcy can plummet your credit scores by 100 points or more.
+- Filing bankruptcy can plummet credit scores by 100 points or more

-- A foreclosure can drop your credit scores by an equal amount.
+- A foreclosure can drop credit scores by an equal amount

-- Late payments on a car loan, credit card, or installment loan can cost you 50 points or more on your credit score.
+- Late payments on a car loan, credit card, or installment loan can cost you 50 points or more on credit score

-- Too many inquiries at the same time will also have a negative impact on your credit scores.
+- Too many inquiries at the same time will also have a negative impact on credit scores

-They are little tasks that most people do not realize that actually can hurt your credit scores.
+They are little tasks that most people do not realize that actually can hurt credit scores.

-- Paying your credit card off every month and having a zero balance will not help your FICO credit score.
+- Paying credit card off every month and having a zero balance will not help maximize FICO credit score

-- It will not drop your score but it will not help you maximize your credit scores.
+- It will not drop score but it will not help maximize credit scores

 The credit spending ratio formula is calculated as follows:

-Leaving a small balance on your credit card balance every month will maximize your credit scores when Repairing your Credit
+Leaving a small balance on credit card balance every month will maximize credit scores

 By having a small number, the better.

-- If you have a zero divided by whatever your credit card balance is, you get a zero.
+If you have a zero divided by whatever credit card balance is, you get a zero.

-High credit card balances will hurt your credit scores
+High credit card balances will hurt credit scores

 Other things to avoid when repairing your credit is having high credit card balances.

-- As discussed on the previous paragraph, the amount you owe on your credit card and the available credit limit will determine 30% of your total credit score.
+- As discussed in the previous paragraph, the amount you owe on credit card and the available credit limit will determine 25% of total credit score

-- If you max out your credit card balance limit, your credit spending ratio will have a higher number which will drop your credit scores.
+- If you max out credit card balance limit, credit spending ratio will have a higher number which will drop your credit scores

-Creditors and credit lenders consider consumers having a low credit spending ratio, normally 25% or less, to be a low credit risk borrower and the credit scores will reflect that.
+Creditors and lenders consider consumers having a low credit spending ratio, normally 10% or less, to be a low credit risk borrower and the credit scores will reflect that.

 Having a high credit card limit is always good and will improve your score.

-- Ask your lender to increase your credit card limit periodically.
+- Ask the creditor to increase credit card limit periodically

-- Normally, if you pay all of your bills on time, ask your creditor to increase your credit limit once a year.
+- Normally, if you pay all of the bills on time, ask the creditor to increase credit limit once a year

 Closing Out Revolving Accounts Will Hurt Credit